databendlabs/databend-docs/docs/en/guides/20-cloud/20-manage/03-metrics.md

 Please note that all metrics are prefixed with `databend_cloud_`.

 :::note
-The following metrics are in alpha state and may change over time.
+The metrics are in alpha state and may change over time.
 We recommend that you monitor the metrics closely and adjust your monitoring setup accordingly.
 :::

 ### Query Metrics